wustl-data/rooster-cogburn/docs/exercises/env-setup.md

         === "WSL"
             `cd` to the repo directory and run `code .` to open the repo in VS Code.

+## Switch to the `hw0-upstream` branch and create a `hw3` branch

+1. Run `git branch -a` to list all of your remote and local branches. `remotes/origin/hw0-upstream` should be listed.
+2. Create a local version of the `hw0-upstram` branch and switch to it.

+    Run `git switch -t origin/hw0-upstream` to create and switch to the contents of the upstream branch.
+Now, run `git switch -c hw3` to create a new branch named `hw3` off of your current branch and switch to it.
+The `-c` part of the command is the `create` flag for the `git switch` command.
+Finally, run `git push -u origin hw3` to push the branch to your origin (private) repo.
+The `-u` flag sets the upstream branch for your local branch, so that you can use `git pull` and `git push` without specifying the branch name.

 ## Test your assignment